Theo Doropoulos: Career

 Doropoulos represented Australia at under-19 level, Western Australia at both under-17 and under-19 and played for Hale School in the Darlot Cup and South Shields Cricket Club in the English North East Premier League.
 He played as a right-handed batsman and bowled right-arm fast-medium.
 He made his Twenty20 debut for Western Australia in January 2007 and his first-class cricket and List A cricket debuts in November 2007.

 Doropoulos previously held the record for the highest score in an under-19 One Day International, scoring 179 not out against England in 2003.

 Doropoulos’s most noticeable moment came during a test match between Australia and the West Indies at the WACA Ground in 2009 when after Nathan Hauritz went down with an injury during the West Indies second innings with Doropoulos becoming a substitute fielder in his place.
 Doropoulos upon his introduction to the field dropped a catch from Sulieman Benn off his WA teammate Mitchell Johnson.
 However, he made amends soon after, catching Benn, again off the bowling of Johnson.
 Doropoulos was mistaken in several times by commentators, most notably Michael Slater, who said it was Marcus Stoinis who took the catch.

 In June 2011, after being dropped from Western Australia's squad, Doropoulos signed with South Australia.
-He also played 3 matches for the Adelaide Stikers in the Big Bash League.
+He also played 3 matches for the Adelaide Strikers in the Big Bash League.

 Doropoulos fielding for WA against Victoria in the 2009–10 KFC Twenty20 Big Bash.